 When writing dialogue for a screenplay, it is important to avoid exposition.

 Exposition is a form of speech used solely to explain something or provide information.
-While it can be tempting to use exposition to help advance the plot, this can often result in wooden, unrealistic, bad dialogue.
+While it can be tempting to use long descriptions to help advance the plot, this can often result in wooden, unrealistic, just plain bad dialogue.

-In addition, when a character explains something the audience already knows, it can be frustrating and confusing.
+In addition, when a character explains something the audience already knows, it can be frustrating and confusing to that audience – this is not something you want to do!

 Instead, good screenwriters will find creative ways to introduce information through action and subtext.

-What characters don’t say should be just as important as what they do say – sometimes even more so.
-By avoiding exposition, they can create richer, more complex characters and storylines.
+Remember – what characters don’t say should be just as important as what they do say, and sometimes even more so.
+By making sure to show, rather than tell, you will create richer, more complex characters and storylines.

 Concise writing is an essential skill for screenwriters.
 In a screenplay, dialogue serves two purposes: to advance the plot and to reveal character.
 To do both effectively, every word must serve a purpose.

 Concise writing helps to ensure that every line of script dialogue is necessary and meaningful.
-When characters speak concisely, their words have more impact and carry more weight.
+When characters speak concisely, their words have more impact.

 In addition, concise writing helps to keep the pace of a screenplay moving forward.
 Too much dialogue can slow down the action and cause the story to drag.

-It’s important to find that fine line between exposition and a real conversation.
+It’s important to find that fine line between exposition and a real conversation that actual humans might have!

 Great dialogue helps to create believable, natural characters and move a story along.
 Here are some tips for how to write realistic, natural-sounding dialogue (AKA a real conversation!) in a screenplay: